-We understand that this program entails travel to a foreign country, and that such travel entails certain inherent risks regardless of all feasible safety measures that may be taken by the district.
+We understand that this program entails overnight, out-of-state, or travel to a foreign country, and that such travel entails certain inherent risks regardless of all feasible safety measures that may be taken by the district.
 We understand that participation in this program is entirely voluntary.
 We understand that the teachers will be traveling with the group and acting as chaperones for the group.